quicwg/datagram/draft-ietf-quic-datagram.md

 # Security Considerations

-The DATAGRAM frame shares the same security properties as the rest of the data transmitted within a QUIC connection.
-All application data transmitted with the DATAGRAM frame, like the STREAM frame, MUST be protected either by 0-RTT or 1-RTT keys.
+The DATAGRAM frame shares the same security properties as the rest of the data transmitted within a QUIC connection, and the security considerations of {{RFC9000}} apply accordingly.
+All application data transmitted with the
+DATAGRAM frame, like the STREAM frame, MUST be protected either by 0-RTT or 1-RTT keys.